Banking Agency of the Federation of Bosnia and Herzegovina

-Banking Agency of the Federation of Bosnia and Herzegovina is a state agency of Federation of Bosnia and Herzegovina responsible for bank regulations.
+The Banking Agency of the Federation of Bosnia and Herzegovina is a state agency of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina, responsible for bank regulations.

-Banking Agency of the FBiH (FBA) has given its full contribution to the banking sector reform.
-As an independent, sovereign and non-profit authority for bank supervision and licensing.
-Its work, since the very beginning, has been directed towards a strong and stable banking, micro-credit and leasing system leasing system, as market-oriented and based on the international standards of performance and supervision of banks, micro-credit organizations and leasing companies.
+The Agency has given its full contribution to the banking sector reform as an independent, sovereign and non-profit authority for bank supervision and licensing.
+Its work is directed towards strong and stable banking, microcredit and leasing system, and is market-oriented and based on the international standards of performance and supervision of banks, microcredit organizations and leasing companies.